SageCreations/gather-upload-poster-script/README.md

 ### Step 1:

-- reads the csv file and creats a json array out of it.
+- reads the csv file and creats a json file out if it.

 ### Step 2: